 The mitigation sequence spans the life of a project.
-Mitigation is a sequence of actions required by NEPA, SEPA, Governor's Executive Order 90-04, and WSDOT's Protection of Wetlands Policy.
+Mitigation is a sequence of actions required by NEPA, SEPA, and WSDOT's Protection of Wetlands Policy (pdf 57 kb).
 This involves understanding the affected environment and assessing transportation effects throughout project planning, development, and construction.
 This concept is not limited to wetlands, but the discussion below focuses on how the mitigation sequence applies to wetlands and WSDOT projects (pdf 71 kb).

 Project staff are required to consider ways to make as little impact to wetlands as possible in all stages of the project.
 All unavoidable impacts to wetlands and other “waters” require compensatory mitigation.
 Any relevant and reasonable mitigation measures that could improve the project must be identified.